GreenBlitz/scouting/README.md

 >Follow the appropriate [installation instructions](https://docs.docker.com/engine/getstarted/step_one/) for your operating system
 #### Docker-Compose
 >Follow the appropriate [installation instructions](https://docs.docker.com/compose/install/) for your operating system
+#### Disclaimer Regarding Docker & Docker-Compose
+If you configured docker and docker-compose correctly you might not need to run all your docker commands with sudo.
+If this is the case ignore all of the sudo prefixes to docker commands.
+A good way to test it is to run: `docker ps`. if it returns a list of machines (whether empty or filled with different virtual machines) it's a sign you configured docker correctly.
+If docker complains about a not being able to connect to the Docker daemon, don't worry.
+Just run all your docker commands with a sudo prefix and you should be just fine :D
 ### Install
 That is it.
 Now you are ready to deploy your first scouting system ! :D It's as easy as: